BND Hamburger Icon

 Your podcast’s length should be determined by how much you have to say on a topic and the needs of your audience.
 “We give each episode the freedom to be the length it needs to be,” Foster said.

 There are five-minute podcasts that appeal to a certain kind of listener and four-hour podcasts that offer in-depth coverage of a particular issue.
-Typical podcasts tend to be 20 to 45 minutes, typically the same length as the average commute.
+However, typical podcasts tend to be 20 to 45 minutes.
+Find what works for you, and don’t be afraid to vary the length when necessary.

 Figure out the frequency.